mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Now when a style name is clicked, the list of styles is replaced with the details of a particular style.

-### Targetting a different rame
+### Targetting a different frame

 This is perhaps not quite what we want.
-Instead, let us let the style list remain visible all the time, and add a new turbo frame (with id "style_details") where the details of the clicked style are shown:
+Instead, let the style list remain visible all the time, and add a new turbo frame (with id "style_details") where the details of the clicked style are shown:

 ```html
 <div id="styles">